-It is best to first wash the dog in a hypoallergenic shampoo to remove dirt, oil, and debris from the coat and then use the medicated shampoo for the second shampooing.
+It is best first to wash the dog in a hypoallergenic shampoo to remove dirt, oil, and debris from the coat and then use the medicated shampoo for the second shampooing.
 Most medicated shampoos indicate they should be left on the dog for a period of time.
 It is important not to leave a dog unattended in the tub.
 You should either stand and wait with the dog in the tub or place the dog in a crate to soak in the shampoo.
-Set a timer so you don’t leave the medicated shampoo on the dog longer than required.
+Set a timer, so you don’t leave the medicated shampoo on the dog longer than required.

 Deodorizing shampoos are formulated to help remove unpleasant odors rather than just covering up the odor.